Tom Hutyler

 Hutyler began his radio career in 1976 at KJRB in Spokane, Washington, his hometown.
 A year later, he move to KJR (AM) in Seattle.
-He also was the color commentator for Washington State football in 1984.
-Later Hutyler, was the music director and an on-air personality at top 40 station KUBE.
+He also was the color commentator for Washington State Cougars football in 1984.
+Later, Hutyler was the music director and an on-air personality at top 40 station KUBE.
 He has worked for other Seattle stations, including KVI and KLSY.

-As the Mariners PA announcer, Hutyler is known for his call of Hall of Famer Ken Griffey Jr.
+As the Mariners PA announcer, Hutyler is known for his call of Hall of Famer Ken Griffey Jr. He began working full-time for the Mariners at the Kingdome in 1987, then continued as the team moved to Safeco Field.
+A Spokane reporter called him the "Voice of God".
+Hutyler was the stadium announcer for the canceled GameCube video game Nintendo Pennant Chase Baseball.

 Hutyler has written several comedic songs.
-At KUBE, Hutyler wrote and helped produced a video tribute to the city of Seattle. in 1987, he wrote a parody of La Bamba about Seattle Seahawks player Brian Bosworth that Bosworth disliked.
+At KUBE, he wrote and helped produced a video tribute to the city of Seattle. in 1987, he wrote a parody of La Bamba about Seattle Seahawks player Brian Bosworth that Bosworth disliked.
 In 2018, Hutyler wrote and sang a song honoring Washington State quarterback Gardner Minshew, titled "The Mississippi Mustache."

-Hutyler was the stadium announcer for the canceled GameCube game Nintendo Pennant Chase Baseball.

-In 2001, the Akron Beacon Journal referred to Hutyler as the "Voice of God".